The Human Beinz

 rating: **** stars

-Bobby Blue Bland had the original hit with''Turn On Your Love Light' and while his take stands as the classic version, I'll give these guys credit for turning in a more than credible cover.
-Yeah, Belley couldn't match Bland's intensity and their were no horns, but their version was still enjoyable.
-The song was tapped as the album's second single:
+Bobby Blue Bland had the original hit with 'Turn On Your Love Light" and while his version stands as the classic I'll give these guys credit for turning in a more than credible cover.
+Yeah, Belley couldn't match Blend's intensity and their were no horns, but their Bobby Fuller styled version was enjoyable.
+The song was also tapped as the album's second single:

 (side 2)